skyscrapers/documentation/Concourse/README.md

 To learn how to use Vault secrets in your Concourse pipelines you should first head to the Concourse [Credential Management documentation](https://concourse-ci.org/creds.html).

 Normally, Concourse should be configured to look for secrets at the path `concourse/<your-concourse-team-name>`, where `<your-concourse-team-name>` is the Concourse team name where the pipeline accessing the secret is running.

+*Note: Contact your Lead if you wish to start using Vault.*

 #### Examples